Macintosh001/EECS-3311-final-project/README.md

-# Inventory Management System
+# The Inventory Manager (TIM)
 A very cool and classy project that will get us an A+

 ## Documentation
 All relevant documentation can be found in the [wiki](https://github.com/Macintosh001/EECS-3311-final-project/wiki).

-## Installation/Run Instructions
+## Installation / Run Instructions
 You can find our most recent releases [here](https://github.com/Macintosh001/EECS-3311-final-project/releases).
-Download the jar file onto your machine.
+Download the JAR file onto your machine.

 ### CLI
 If you're running the app from a CLI then run the following commands `java -jar app.jar`.